 The brain has changed because drugs have compromised the production of dopamine.
 Other areas of life will likely become affected too, such as sound judgment and decision making, the ability and desire to learn, day to day interactions with friends, family and strangers, and memories.

 Most people are aware that these things are happening, but by the time the drug addiction gets to this point, the damage is done.
-Despite the harmful effects of the drug use, the addiction is so powerful that the negative aspects take a back seat to the desire to get high.
+Despite the harmful effects of drug use, the addiction is so powerful that the negative aspects take a back seat to the desire to get high.

 Common Drug Addictions